 Yes, there are exams.
 Just in case you were thinking you could get around that part of schooling so many people hate!

-But not to worry, will all the preparation courses and assistance available, you’ll manage if you have that genuine interest in helping people, understanding their needs and getting to know the details about the life insurance products available.
+But not to worry, with all the preparation courses and assistance available, you’ll manage if you have that genuine interest in helping people, understanding their needs and getting to know the details about the life insurance products available.
 To become a life insurance agent, you’ll need to enroll in a life licensing qualification program (LLQP), take all the LLQP courses and pass the LLQP exam required for each course.

 The LLQP course includes the five study modules of Life Insurance, Accident and Sickness, Segregated Funds and Annuities, Ethics and Professional Practice and Taxation.
 You may take the courses (which vary in length due to their specific content) in any order and from any life license qualification program provider.
 Once each separate course module is complete, you will take the certification exam on that specific module (all except taxation).